ikorde/ishitakorde/README.md

 ## Personal Website
-Created and designed by Ishita Korde using ReactJS.
+Created and designed by Ishita Korde using ReactJS and deployed with Heroku.
+Check it out here: www.ishitakorde.com